 If at any time there are one or more RME positions vacant, these positions shall be filled with members chosen by the Executive.
 However, a new Executive election must be held if:

-- more than three RMEs resign in any 12 month period, or;
+- more than three RMEs resign in any 12 month period; or,

-- the Leader resigns.
+- the Leader or the Deputy Leader resigns.

 Current and former members of the Executive are allowed to run in these elections, providing they are still members of the party.

 5.7.
 Changing the Party leadership